bestestimate/api/README.md

 The public version of *MOLE* can be used for many examples.
 However, in some cases adaptations might be required (for instance adding a limit state for direct reliability analyses).
 Please [reach out](https://bestestimate.nl/menu_reach_out.html) in case you would like an added functionality or an update to the API.

 #### DEPENDENCIES
 *MOLE* is a web-API which means there are very little dependencies.
-The examples provided in this repository use Python.
-The following packages are required for running the analyses (and retrieving the output).
+The examples provided in this repository use Python (any other language can be used as well).
+In Python the following packages are required for running the analyses (and retrieving the output).
 * Requests
 * JSON
 * Base64